Vishnu-VJ24/Green-Fault-Lines-Arizona-State-University-/README.md

 ```

 ## 📚 Acknowledgment
-This project was conducted at **Arizona State University** under the guidance of **Namig Abbasov (PhD student)**.
+This project was conducted at **Arizona State University** under the guidance of **Mr. Namig Abbasov**.
 I was involved in the early-stage review and analysis planning.
 Due to academic workload, I could not contribute further but have documented and preserved the core analytical pipeline for public learning and replication.

 ## 🖼 Visuals
 - Choropleth map of EPI (Environmental Performance Index)